-PTA E258 PTA in the Healthcare Area (taught at NVCC)
+PTA E258 PTA in the Healthcare Area 2 C.H.

 This course develops the student's ability to apply physical therapy interventions and data collection techniques within the clinic environment and advances the student's abilities with communication, conduct and problem-solving within the structure of the health care system.